jelkhouri-splunk/public-o11y-docs/metrics-and-metadata/metrics-dimensions-mts.rst

     - Infrastructure metric
     - Key-value pair
   * - Custom properties
     - Applied to metric dimensions after ingest to add context to the metrics.
 Custom properties do not contribute to uniquely identify an MTS.
+If updating a property on a dimension, you lose all the historical values for that property.
     - Infrastructure metric
     - Key-value pair
   * - Tags